Skip to main content

 What is Ankle Taping?

 Ankle taping is a common practice in athletics to help athletes recover from ligament sprains or prevent further injury.
+Even elite athletes aren’t immune — Messi’s recent ankle injury is a useful real-world look at how these injuries get treated at the highest level.
 The choice of taping technique or material is often influenced by personal preference, superstition, or anecdote.
 It is a fixture of both athletic training and sports medicine and is a mainstay in pre-practice and pre-competition routines.
+Most athletes reach for rigid sports tape for this exact purpose, since its low stretch is what gives the ankle joint the external support this guide describes.

 Why should you tape your ankles?